-Over the Equator, large hot air masses rise into the upper layers of the atmosphere.
-Pursuing a natural convection effect, these will seek to migrate towards the colder temperatures of the Earth's Poles.
-Due to its rotation and a resulting Coriolis force, these air masses are deviated clockwise in the Northern Hemisphere.
-This happens at around 30° of latitude over the Atlantic Ocean.
-When sinking down, they create a high pressure area (called Anticyclone) generally centered on the Azores Islands.
+Over the Equator, hot air masses rise to the atmosphere’s upper layers.
+Driven by convection towards the North Pole’s colder temperatures, they are subsequently deviated clockwise by the earth's rotation.
+This happens at around 30° latitude over the Atlantic Ocean.
+Upon sinking and cooling, a high pressure area (Anticyclone) centered on the Azores islands is created.

-Further South, at the junction between Atlantic Ocean and the Sahara desert, the trade winds create a global energy exchange zone with a dry climate dominated by steady winds.
-Generated over the Sahara's hot surfaces, daily thermal air streams are superimposed to the Ocean's trade wind system.
-This generates one of the most extensive and steadiest wind regime available on earth.
+Further South, at the junction between the Atlantic Ocean and the Sahara desert, trade winds merge with African shores in a global energy exchange zone dominated by a dry climate and steady winds.
+Generated over the Sahara's hot surfaces, daily thermal air streams complement oceanic trade winds blowing on the Sahara coastline.
+This produces one of the world’s largest on-shore wind resources.

 By moving away clouds arriving from the ocean, trade winds are responsible for the Sahara's extreme dryness.
 Their North to North-East wind directions, resulting from the merging of global and local effects, shaped the majority of the Saharan coastline into vast inert rocky plateaus, called "Hammadas".